applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 ### 3. Provider Pattern

+The application uses multiple provider patterns:
-The SDK implements a provider pattern for network interaction:
+- SDK Provider for network interaction:
   - Provider instances are created with specific configurations
   - Provider methods abstract the complexity of API calls
   - Error handling is centralized in the provider implementation
+- LaserEyesProvider for wallet functionality:
+  - Provides wallet context to all components
+  - Manages wallet connection state
+  - Abstracts wallet-specific implementation details

 ### 4. Proxy Pattern